helenamrusso/cosine_calculation_FASST_search/README.md

 # FASST Results - Cosine Re-calculation

 This script is intended for calculating the cosine similarities between a Universal Spectrum Identifier (USI) and a spectrum from a local MGF file.
 This is recommended when FASST searches are done but the user wants to have a higher confidence in the cosine similarities.
-The FASST searches rely on pre-indexed, pre-filtered spectra, and calculating a 'raw cosine' value of a match that was obtained in FASST would increase the confidence of the match.
+The FASST searches rely on pre-indexed, pre-filtered spectra, and calculating a 'raw cosine' (with pre-filtered, pre-indexed spectra) value of a match that was obtained in FASST would increase the confidence of the match.

 ## Overview